Monday, March 31, 2008

 2. However, as cash payments, dividends are non-refundable.
 Unrealized capital gains can disappear if a stock falls, but the minute a dividend is deposited into your brokerage account, it’s yours to keep.

-3. Dividends are one of only two ways you can make money from stocks without losing ownership.
+3. Dividends are the only way you can make money from stocks without losing ownership.

 4. Dividends are usually paid in quarterly installments.